 Sadly the intended beauty of this requirement has been marred by distortions and maligned by misrepresentations.
 This is partly why we need a closer look at the Scriptural portrayal of a wife.

-Please read through to the end of this post where I highlight seven things submission is not meant to be to protect us from wrong applications.
+Please read through to the end where I highlight seven things submission does not mean.

 When the nation’s largest Protestant denomination amended its documents to include a statement on the need for a wife to “submit graciously to the servant leadership of her husband,” it resulted in a significant media backlash.
 Even in the church many were outraged.